Bachelor of Science/Master of Public Health

 - three letters of reference, including at least two from faculty members at Boston University specifically addressing the student’s capacity to do graduate-level work

 Accepted students will be conditionally admitted to the MPH program.
 Students in the program must maintain the GPA and other degree requirements for their BS concentration at Sargent College.
-They will be expected to achieve a grade of B– or better in all SPH courses, taken as an undergraduate, and a cumulative minimum GPA of 3.0 in all SPH courses.
+They will be expected to achieve a cumulative minimum GPA of 3.0 in all SPH courses.
 Students who meet this standard will automatically matriculate into the MPH program.
 Students who do not meet the standard will be considered for full matriculation on a case-by-case basis.

 Checklist for Dual Degree Students

-- Meet with Sargent faculty in the fall of sophomore year to discuss application to BS/MPH program
+- Meet with undergraduate BS/MPH faculty advisor or program director in the fall of sophomore year to discuss application to the BS/MPH program.

-- Complete required Sargent College BS/MPH Application Approval Form, have the form signed by the Sargent College BS/MPH faculty advisor, and submit form to the Admissions Office at the School of Public Health
+- Complete required 4+1 BS/MPH Application Approval Form and have the form signed by BS/MPH faculty advisor.

-- Submit completed application through SOPHAS services by April 1 of sophomore year or October 15 of junior year
+- Submit completed application through SOPHAS by April 1 of sophomore year or October 15 of junior year.

-- Request an official BU transcript be sent to the SPH Admissions Office at end of semester in which application made
+- Request an official BU transcript be sent to the SPH Admissions office at the end of the semester in which the application is made.

-- If accepted, schedule a meeting with the SPH Registrar’s office or Director of Undergraduate Education
+- If accepted, schedule a meeting with the SPH Director of Undergraduate Education or the Assistant Director of Advising.